cncf/tag-security/CONTRIBUTING.md

   * Wrap lines at 80 characters, except where it would break a link.
 No need to reformat the whole paragraph to make it perfect -- fewer diffs are easier for reviewers.
+* File & directory naming conventions
+  * every directory should have a README.md with useful introductory text
+  * all other file and directory names should be all lower case with dashes to separate words

 If you find yourself correcting for consistency, please propose additional style guidelines via pull request to this document.
 Feel free to add references to